LeeCampbell/IntroToRx/content/02_KeyTypes.md

 }
 ```

 In the preceding chapter, I used a `Subscribe` extension method that accepted a delegate which it invoked each time the source produced an item.
-Rx's `ObservableExtensions` class defines that, and various other extension methods for `IObservable<T>`.
-It includes overloads of `Subscribe` that enable me to write exactly equivalent code without needing to provide my own implementation of `IObserver<T>`:
+This method is defined by Rx's `ObservableExtensions` class, which also defines various other extension methods for `IObservable<T>`.
+It includes overloads of `Subscribe` that enable me to write code that has the same effect as the preceding example, without needing to provide my own implementation of `IObserver<T>`:

 ```csharp
 source.Subscribe(